knimu/NEXUS/README.md

 Shared-device relationships were removed.

-The graph still retained other relationship and behavioral evidence, resulting in:
+The graph still retained other relationship and behavioral evidence.

 Evidence:
-63 → 55
+63 -> 55

 Evidence survival:
 87.3%